Cacti/documentation/Spine.md

 2021-01-08 14:31:40 - SPINE: Poller[1] PID[13804] POLLER: Active Threads is 0, Pending is 0
 ```

-#### Running spine for a specifc host
+#### Running spine for a specific host

-If you want to run spine for a specifc host you are able to do that with the
+If you want to run spine for a specific host you are able to do that with the
 following command:

 ```shell